 Below we outline six basic steps in the estate planning process.
 Please contact us at (919) 782-3500 in Raleigh today to schedule a consultation with a knowledgeable North Carolina estate planning attorney to discuss how we can help you.

 How to Plan your Estate in North Carolina

 Step 1.
 How to Find an Estate Planning Attorney.

 Estate planning is a legal process that is detailed, highly complex, and time-consuming therefore it is important to know how much does estate planning cost.
 Estate planning should address taxes and other expenses that will be assessed upon your death.
 The lack of proper planning can cost your survivors the money you had hoped to provide them.

 A qualified estate planning attorney will take the time to understand the big picture of your family’s needs and your desires.
 You should select a lawyer with whom you feel comfortable discussing your wishes for the future.
-Contact an attorney with training in estate planning and ask about a free initial consultation.
+Contact an attorney with training in estate planning and ask about a initial consultation.
 Ask about the attorney’s professional background and experience and how they charge (per hour or per task).
 Find out about their availability after your estate plan is finished.
 Lives progress and circumstances change.
 Make sure you are dealing with a lawyer or law firm that will be there for you and your family down the road if your circumstances change.

 Step 2.
 Make a list of what you own and owe.